alphagov/datagovuk-tech-docs/source/documentation/get_data/api_documentation.md

 # API documentation

 The data.gov.uk directory API uses the [CKAN API and its extensions](https://docs.ckan.org/en/2.9/api/index.html).
-[Curated data pages](https://data.gov.uk/collections) are not yet available via the API.
+[Curated collections](https://data.gov.uk) are not yet available via the API.
 [Check out the roadmap](https://data.gov.uk/roadmap) to learn more about upcoming changes to data.gov.uk.

 You do not need an API key to use the API and there are no rate limits.